 - New, substantial evidence, not reasonably available at the time of the investigation or sanctioning, could materially change the decision.

-The Director of Student Accountability will send an acknowledgement of receipt of the appeal to the student, generally within two (2) University business days.
+The Associate Dean, Accountability and Care, or their designee, will send an acknowledgement of receipt of the appeal to the student, generally within two (2) University business days.

-The Director of Student Accountability will transmit the student’s appeal and the record to the appropriate University office within two (2) University business days.
+The Associate Dean, Accountability and Care, will transmit the student’s appeal and the record to the appropriate University office within two (2) University business days.
 Appeals of cases that involve suspension or expulsion are heard by the Office of the Provost.
 Appeals of all other cases (including deferred sanctions) are heard by the Office of the Vice President for Student Life.
-Sanctions imposed by the investigator or Director of Student Accountability will remain in effect while the appeal is being considered, unless otherwise noted.
+Sanctions imposed by the investigator or Associate Dean, Accountability and Care, will remain in effect while the appeal is being considered, unless otherwise noted.

 The appeal officer will review the student’s written appeal and the case record, which includes investigator notes and evidence collected.
-The appeal officer will not meet with the student or witnesses, or engage in further investigation with respect to the allegations.
+The appeal officer will not meet with the student or witnesses, nor will they engage in further investigation with respect to the allegations.

-The appeal officer will transmit a written decision on the appeal to the Director of Student Accountability within ten (10) University business days from when the record was received by the appeal officer.
+The appellate officer will transmit a written decision on the appeal to the Associate Dean, Accountability and Care, within ten (10) University business days from when the record was received by the appeal officer.
 The Director will circulate the decision on appeal within two (2) University business days after receipt of the decision.

 The decision made by the appellate officer on appeal is the final university decision on the matter.
 The student may appeal the University’s final decision to the Board of Regents, State of Iowa, subject to its policies, procedures, and deadlines.
 The University’s final decision letter will provide a hyper-link to the appeal procedures for the Board of Regents.
 Any sanctions imposed will remain in effect until the Board of Regents appeal process has been completed.